 Finishers T-shirts, Medals and Certificates

-A medal will be given to all finishers and a performance certificate will be sent by post a few weeks after the race.
+A medal will be given to all finishers at the finish line and a finishers certificate will be sent by post a few weeks after the race.

 The average temperature for Paris in April is 10 degrees Celsius (50 degrees Fahrenheit)